 Your first step is to consider the enterprise and its goals, including planned applications, connectivity to outside entities (suppliers, customers, and stakeholders,) local and remote access requirements, and competitive considerations, among others.
-These goals will be largely influenced by whether you intend to build a new network from scratch, update an existing network or integrate your network with other networks.
+These goals will be primarily influenced by whether you intend to build a new network from scratch, update an existing network or integrate your network with other networks.

-Packet loss: Even in a well-designed multi-site WAN, you may lose packets due to errors or the intentional removal of certain traffic to maintain performance levels.
+Even in a well-designed multi-site WAN, you may lose packets due to errors or the intentional removal of certain traffic to maintain performance levels.

-Throughput: This refers to the amount of traffic a given network can carry and is usually expressed in terms such as megabits per second.
+This refers to the amount of traffic a given network can carry and is usually expressed in terms such as megabits per second.

 - Gain a clear understanding of network activities, including voice communications, email, and remote access.